 You can take this all one step further and use a hardware wallet to secure your wallet.
 In the case of a hardware wallet, part of your wallets secret key is stored on the hardware wallet and never leaves your wallet.
 This means it is never exposed to the Internet and can't be compromised the same way a regular wallet could if a hacker gains access to your computer.

 It takes away that one extra attack vector that hackers can use to hack your accounts.

 If you can afford a hardware wallet and have a substantial amount of crypto assets, it is highly recommended that you use a hardware wallet.

 Wallets that we don't recommend include ones that keep your ADA assets on exchanges.
 These include:

-Although these apps are fantastic and great onboarding rails for new users and for purchasing cryptocurrencies, they are custodial wallets.
-The seed phrases are not controlled by you, the owner, and therefore the assets are not truly under your control.
+Although these apps are fantastic onboarding rails for new users and purchasing cryptocurrencies, they are custodial wallets.
+You, the owner, do not control the seed phrases; therefore, the assets are not truly under your control.

-This is a trade-off from security and convenience of not having to maintain a seed phrase and securing that.
+This is a trade-off between security and convenience of not having to maintain a seed phrase and securing that.

-If you wanted to create your own Cardano wallet app, that is very well possible for any developer.
-The Cardano wallet API is very well documented and accessible online via the Cardano-wallet Github.
+If you want to create your own Cardano wallet app, that is very well possible for any developer.
+The Cardano wallet API is well documented and accessible online via the Cardano-wallet Github.